KohakuBlueleaf/KohakuBoard/docs/kohakuboard/README.md

 ## Overview

 KohakuBoard is a lightweight experiment tracking system designed for ML/AI training workflows.
-Unlike WandB or MLflow, it uses a **file-based approach** with DuckDB for storage, making it perfect for:
+Unlike WandB or MLflow, it uses a **file-based approach** with KohakuVault for storage, making it perfect for:

 - **Local development** - No server required during training
 - **Offline training** - Works without internet